helpvisa/multimonitor-swaylock-blur/README.md

 Simply execute the script using a keybind and/or use it with swayidle!

 Requirements:
-    -   sway
+-sway
-    -   swaylock
+-swaylock
-    -   grim
+-grim
-    -   libvips *or* ImageMagick
+-libvips *or* ImageMagick